-- (1) When an application is received, Town staff shall notify the owners of all property located within a 200 foot radius of the parcel, giving a general description of the project and specifying its location.
+Notification shall provide a general description of the project and location by street address and tax map and lot designation.
 Town staff shall mail notifications via first class mail between 15 and ten (10) days prior to a scheduled review for which it is required.
 If the application is for property located within an Aquifer Protection Overlay Zone, notice shall also be sent to the Brunswick and Topsham Water District.
-In addition, notification in digital form shall be posted on the Town's website. - (2) When a public hearing is required, the Director shall prepare a notice of the date, time and place of the hearing with a brief description of the application and its location. - a.
-This notice shall be distributed to the applicant and the owners of all property located within a 200 foot radius of the boundaries of the parcel containing the proposed development. - b.
+In addition, notification in digital form shall be posted on the Town's website.
+Failure of any property owner to receive a notice shall not necessitate another hearing or invalidate any action by the Review Authority.

+- (2) When a public hearing is required, the Director shall prepare a notice of the date, time and place of the hearing with a brief description of the application and its location. - a.
+This notice shall be distributed to the applicant and the owners of all property as detailed in Subsections 5.1.3.B(1)a through c above. - b.
 This notice shall be published at least two (2) times in a newspaper having general circulation in Town.
 The date of the first publication must be at least seven (7) days before the hearing.